-Caring for your Matte paint
+Caring for your matte or satin finish

 Matte/satin (satin finishes will fall under this category too, so if your vehicle has a satin finish, and not strictly a matte finish, then this article is also for you!) paint jobs and wraps are becoming increasingly popular with some of the major manufacturers offering this type of finish from factory.
-This type of finish requires a totally different style of care so as to not add shiny spots and ruin the look.
+This type of finish requires a totally different style of care so as to not add shiny spots on the paint and ruin the look.
 In this guide we'll go over how to wash and care for your matte finish, run you through how to protect the paint from the elements, and give you some important information on the do not's when it comes to matte finishes.

 Flat Out Finish

-When working with matte finishes, it's very important to not use any products that are designed to add gloss, this includes washes, detailing sprays, polishes or cleansers, waxes and sealants etc.
+When working with matte finishes, it's very important to not use any products that are designed to add gloss - this includes washes, detailing sprays, polishes or cleansers, waxes and sealants etc.

 You will also need to avoid any kind of extended rubbing or buffing using any kind of product, which rules out the Clay Bar and Claying Rubber, or any other clay mediums as these will wear away the matte surface and leave shiny spots underneath.